 Health and Veganism

-Animal products, according to an increasing number of studies, can raise the risk of obesity, heart disease, cancer, diabetes, and other diseases, while many plant based foods present health benefits, preventing the onset of these diseases, as well as reducing their severity.
+Animal products, according to an increasing number of studies, can raise the risk of obesity, heart disease, cancer, diabetes, and other diseases, while many plant based foods can potentially prevent the onset of these diseases, as well as reduce their severity.

-Heart diseases is the leading cause of death for men, women and people of most racial and ethnic groups in the United States, causing one death every 36 seconds.
+Heart disease is the leading cause of death for men, women and people of most racial and ethnic groups in the United States, causing one death every 36 seconds.
 The main risk factors (high blood cholesterol, high blood pressure, obesity) are directly linked to animal products, major sources of cholesterol and saturated fats.
 On the contrary, plant products are often lower in fat and cholesterol and contain many heart-healthy fibers.
 Vegans are 50% less likely to experience diabetes than other people as their diet can help the body better respond to insulin!
-Moreover, plant-based food can help evade cancer, one of the leading causes of death worldwide, causing about 600 000 deaths in the US in 2020.
-About ⅓ of cancer deaths are directly linked to alimentation and physical activity, which means they are preventable.
-The American Cancer Society particularly recommends following healthy eating habits, preferring a whole foods plant-based diet to red meat and processed foods.

 ♥ Video: Here's What Happens To Your Brain And Body When You Go Vegan ♥